GovReady/govready-q/docs/source/Schema.md

 ### Imputing Answers

 The answer to one question may provide the answer to another.
 In such cases, the latter question is said to have an imputed value and the user is not asked to answer the question.
-To imput a value, specify on the question whose value is being imputed:
+To impute a value, specify on the question whose value is being imputed:

     impute:
       - condition: q1 == 'no'